-In December 2014, the Board of Directors adopted and the Company's shareholders approved Relmada's 2014 Stock Option and Equity Incentive Plan, as amended (the "Plan"), which allows for the granting of 5,152,942 common stock awards, stock appreciation rights, and incentive and nonqualified stock options to purchase shares of the

-Company's common stock to designated employees, non-employee directors, and consultants and advisors.
+In December 2014, the Board of Directors adopted and Company's shareholders approved Relmada's 2014 Stock Option and Equity Incentive Plan, as amended (the "Plan"), which allows for the granting of 5,152,942 common stock awards, stock appreciation rights, and incentive and nonqualified stock options to purchase shares of the Company's common stock to designated employees, non-employee directors, and consultants and advisors.
 In May 2021, the Company's Board of Directors adopted and shareholders approved Relmada's 2021 Equity Incentive Plan which allows for the granting of 1,500,000 options or stock awards.
-These combined plans allow for the granting of up to 6,652,942 options or stock awards.
+In May 2022, the Company's Board of Directors adopted and Shareholders approved an amendment to the 2021 Equity Incentive Plan to increase the shares of the Company's common stock available for issuance thereunder by 3,900,000 shares.